On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties under Common Assumptions on the Final Storage Level

 \subsection{Market Efficiency}

 We now show that enforcing the initial level to be equal to the final level can pose problems in terms of market efficiency.
 We argue that under this simplification, the storage system could have an incentive to unilaterally deviate from the market-clearing outcomes.
 Indeed, the storage system profit-maximization problem would actually take into account a longer horizon than just one market interval, to best utilize the potential of temporal arbitrage.
-The storage profit maximization should be evaluated over a longer horizon $\mathcal{T\up{long}}$, where $H\up{long}>H$, with $H=|\mathcal{T}|$ and $H\up{long}=|\mathcal{T\up{long}}|$:
+Ideally, the planning horizon for the owner of the storage system would also correspond to this longer horizon.
+The storage profit maximization should be evaluated over a longer horizon $\mathcal{T^{\mathrm{long}}}$, where $H^{\mathrm{long}}>H$, with $H=|\mathcal{T}|$ and $H^{\mathrm{long}}=|\mathcal{T^{\mathrm{long}}}|$:

-Thus, if the final level at the end of the market interval is not set to a value found in the storage profit-maximization problem, i.e. if $E\up{end}\neq e_H^*$, where $e_H^*$ is an optimal solution for \eqref{prob:profit_T}, the market output will not be optimal for the storage system and the storage will have an incentive to deviate.
+Thus, if the final level at the end of the market interval is not set to a value found in the storage profit-maximization problem, i.e. if $E^{\mathrm{end}}\neq e_H^*$, where $e_H^*$ is an optimal solution for \eqref{prob:profit_T}, the market output will not be optimal for the storage system and the storage will have an incentive to deviate.

-The social welfare is also impacted, as shown in illustrative example I. Clearing a set of market intervals together will always give the best value of the social welfare over the entire set of time periods included, since the social welfare is maximized.
+The social welfare is also impacted, as shown in Illustrative Example I from Section~\ref{sec:sec3a}.
+Clearing a set of market intervals together will always give the best value of the social welfare over the entire set of time periods included, since the social welfare is maximized.
 When we instead clear these market intervals sequentially without setting the final value of the storage properly for every single clearing, the social welfare may be reduced.

-In conclusion, it is a good idea to allow system operators to set the final storage level to a sensible level, based on information about future market intervals.
+In conclusion, it is recommended to allow system operators to set the final storage level to a sensible level, based on information about future market intervals.
 However, doing so brings new challenges.
-In the following section, we analyze this type of market clearing and discuss the duality issues that arise.
+In the following, we analyze this type of market clearing and discuss the duality issues that arise.

-\section{Market Properties of the Multi-interval Market Clearing}
+\section{Market Properties of the Multi-Interval Market Clearing}

 While the previous section focused on market properties within a single market interval, this section establishes several results for the multi-interval case.
 The main aim is to determine the effect of splitting the market clearing in multiple intervals on the optimal primal and dual solutions.
 Ideally, the splitting should not affect the solutions.
 We show that even though the primal solution may be unaffected, this is not necessarily the case for the dual solution.